filipecalasans/stm32-firmware/README.md

     > Most of the routines in libgcc handle arithmetic operations that the target processor cannot perform directly.
 This includes integer multiply and divide on some machines, and all floating-point and fixed-point operations on other machines. libgcc also includes routines for exception handling, and a handful of miscellaneous operations.

-    * newlib: Contains libc and libm for embedded systems.
+    * newlib: Contains libc and libm for bare-metal firmwares.

     > Newlib is a C standard library implementation intended for use on embedded systems.
 It is a conglomeration of several library parts, all under free software licenses that make them easily usable on embedded products.